10 Best Fixes to Solve iPhone Plays Music by Itself

 As I read this recent query posted by a concerned iPhone 7 user, I realized that this is a genuine problem faced by several other people too.
 Although the latest iPhone models have come up with some state-of-the-art features, they can be overwhelming to some users.
 For instance, while using your phone, you might encounter that iPhone plays music by itself – even when there is no music app running in the background.
 The good news is that the issue can easily be fixed if you take the right approach.
 Here, I have listed 10 different (and smart) solutions for the iPhone plays music on its own issue.

-- Part 2: Troubleshoot any Software Problem with Dr.Fone - Repair
+- Part 2: Troubleshoot Any Software Problem with a Repair Tool

 - Part 3: Stop the Apps Running in the Background